ZachBowyer/data-512-common_analysis/README.md

     2. ./Data/USGS_Wildland_Fire_Combined_WithDistances.json - Wildland Fire polygons in GeoJSON format
                                                         that include the average distance from the polygon points to Leavenworth, Kansas
+    3. ./Data/AgeAndSex/
+            ACSST5Y2010.S0101-Column-Metadata.csv - Describes what each column in the Data file stands for ACSST5Y2010.S0101-Data.csv - The quantitative data we use in our analyses ACSST5Y2010.S0101-Table-Notes.txt - Extra metadata describing how certain fields were calculated ...
+            ...
+            ...
+            ACSST5Y2021.S0101-Column-Metadata.csv - Describes what each column in the Data file stands for ACSST5Y2021.S0101-Data.csv - The quantitative data we use in our analyses ACSST5Y2021.S0101-Table-Notes.txt - Extra metadata describing how certain fields were calculated
+    4. ./Data/DisabilityByAge/
+            ACSSE2014.K201801-Column-Metadata.csv - Describes what each column in the Data file stands for ACSSE2014.K201801-Data.csv - The quantitative data we use in our analyses ACSSE2014.K201801-Table-Notes.txt - Extra metadata describing how certain fields were calculated ...
+            ...
+            ...
+            ACSSE2022.K201801-Column-Metadata.csv - Describes what each column in the Data file stands for ACSSE2022.K201801-Data.csv - The quantitative data we use in our analyses ACSSE2022.K201801-Table-Notes.txt - Extra metadata describing how certain fields were calculated
+    5. ./Data/DisabilityEstimates/
+            ACSSE2014.K201803-Column-Metadata.csv - Describes what each column in the Data file stands for ACSSE2014.K201803-Data.csv - The quantitative data we use in our analyses ACSSE2014.K201803-Table-Notes.txt - Extra metadata describing how certain fields were calculated ...
+            ...
+            ...
+            ACSSE2022.K201803-Column-Metadata.csv - Describes what each column in the Data file stands for ACSSE2022.K201803-Data.csv - The quantitative data we use in our analyses ACSSE2022.K201803-Table-Notes.txt - Extra metadata describing how certain fields were calculated
+    6. ./Data/HealthInsuranceCoverage/
+            ACSST5Y2012.S2701-Column-Metadata.csv - Describes what each column in the Data file stands for ACSST5Y2012.S2701-Data.csv - The quantitative data we use in our analyses ACSST5Y2012.S2701-Table-Notes.txt - Extra metadata describing how certain fields were calculated ...
+            ...
+            ...
+            ACSST5Y2021.S2701-Column-Metadata.csv - Describes what each column in the Data file stands for ACSST5Y2021.S2701-Data.csv - The quantitative data we use in our analyses ACSST5Y2021.S2701-Table-Notes.txt - Extra metadata describing how certain fields were calculated
+    7. ./Data/IndustryByClassCivilianEmployedOver16/
+            ACSST5Y2010.S2407-Column-Metadata.csv - Describes what each column in the Data file stands for ACSST5Y2010.S2407-Data.csv - The quantitative data we use in our analyses ACSST5Y2010.S2407-Table-Notes.txt - Extra metadata describing how certain fields were calculated ...
+            ...
+            ...
+            ACSST5Y2010.S2407-Column-Metadata.csv - Describes what each column in the Data file stands for ACSST5Y2021.S2407-Data.csv - The quantitative data we use in our analyses ACSST5Y2021.S2407-Table-Notes.txt - Extra metadata describing how certain fields were calculated
+    8. ./Data/SmokeEstimates.json - Projected smoke estimates to 2050 created in ./Src/CommonAnalysis.ipynb for use in ./Src/Extended_Analysis.ipynb

 ```

 ```